Screening for breast cancer

 Every year, more and more Aboriginal and Torres Strait Islander women have breast screening.
 This is done by mammography, which is an x-ray for the breast.
 Breast screening can find cancers that are very small – too small to be seen or felt by you or your doctor.
 When cancers are small, they’re more easily treated.

+If you’re a woman over 40, you can have a free breast screen every 2 years.
 A test can be arranged for you by your doctor, nurse or Aboriginal and/or Torres Strait Islander health worker.

 You can book in for a breast screen by yourself too – see this list of breast screen services to contact.
 If you live in a rural or remote town, a mobile testing van might sometimes come to your area.
 Your doctor, nurse and Aboriginal and/or Torres Strait Islander health worker could help find out when that will visit next.